Luna command-line tool documentation

 to 123

-variables (i.e. those tabulated above) are reserved names, and cannot
+(i.e. those tabulated above) are reserved names and cannot be used in

 Specifying special variable values